kristiannemcek-dev/Yern/PrivacyPolicy.md

 We may change this Privacy Policy from time to time.
 If we make changes, we will notify you by revising the date at the top of this policy.
 We encourage you to review this Privacy Policy regularly to stay informed about our information practices and the choices available to you.

 ### 1. Data We Access and Process

+To ensure privacy and accuracy, Yern uses a visibility threshold (**"visibility threshold"**) of 75%.
+This means an application is only considered "active" and subject to data recording if at least 75% of its window area is visible and not obscured by other windows on your screen.
+This threshold allows the app to distinguish between software you are actively using and software simply running in the background.
+This visibility threshold is checked for all window instances currently running on your system.

 Yern runs a background process on your device to access the following information.

 **System Activity Data:** Yern automatically calculates and processes the total duration of your active computer session.
 - **What is measured:** The time elapsed between login, or device unlock, and logout, system shutdown, or device lock.